mmul-it/training/Common/Kubernetes-Admission-Controller.md

 replicaset.apps/trivy-admission-webhook-7c888d7d86   1         1         1       73s
 ```

-And finally the webhook itself, patching the `validatingwebhookconfiguration`
+And finally the webhook itself can be created.
+This will need to be patched to
-resource by adding the `ca.crt` certificate that has been used for the
+add to the `validatingwebhookconfiguration` the `ca.crt` certificate as the
-certificate generation:
+`caBundle` variable, that has been used for the certificate generation:

 ```console
 $ kubectl create -f taw-validating-webhook-configuration.yaml